dynamsoft-docs/web-twain-docs/articles/general-usage/resource-loading.md

 ## Loading from Package Managers

-> Note: The resources obtained from the package managers contain the property `Dynamsoft.DWT.AutoLoad = false`, whereas the same property in the resources obtained from the official SDK has the value `true`.
+The resources obtained from the package managers differ slightly from the ones found in the official SDK package, in that it has the property `Dynamsoft.DWT.AutoLoad = false`, whereas it is `true` in the official SDK package.
 This property controls initialization behavior; read our [initialization guide]({{site.extended-usage}}advanced-initialization.html) to learn more.
 Just like the CDNs, the package managers require the users to supply a license key.
 See our [licensing page]({{site.general-usage}}license.html) for more details, and request a trial license [here](https://www.dynamsoft.com/customer/license/trialLicense/?product=dwt).

 The DWT package is hosted on both `npm` and `yarn` (both packages are identical), and the installation commands are as follows: